8 Best Cafes and Places for Brunch in Leeds

 2. Haute Dolci

 Their menu is all about desserts, which is the dream of anyone with a sweet tooth.
-You’ll find anything from cheesecakes, french toast, cookie doughs and pancakes to French macarons and American waffles.
+You’ll find anything from cheesecakes, French toast, cookie doughs and pancakes to French macarons and American waffles.

 My favourite thing on the menu is “I knead you”, a delicious white chocolate chip cookie dough served with Madagascan vanilla gelato and Dolci white chocolate sauce.
 You’ll want to order it again and again.